The miniJPAS survey: Identification and characterization of galaxy populations with the J-PAS photometric system: Data and sample

-Our selection criteria excludes most of the bright sources (\rb\ $<$ 21) at $z\sim0.82$ in the \mjp\ catalogue, which probably are red dwarf stars, with not well estimated \photoz.
-Of these sources, 14 with \class\ $<0.1$ are still present in our sample, appearing as a horizontal red cluster at $z\sim0.82$ in Fig.~\ref{fig:mag_redshift}; 8 of these sources have \totalstar\ $>0.9$, as expected for red dwarf stars.
+Our selection criteria exclude most of the bright sources (\rb\ $<$ 21) at $z\sim0.82$ in the \mjp\ catalogue, which are probably red dwarf stars that do not have well-estimated \photoz.
+Of these sources, 14 with \class\ $<0.1$ are still present in our sample, appearing as a horizontal red cluster at $z\sim0.82$ in Fig.~\ref{fig:mag_redshift}; eight of these sources have \totalstar\ $>0.9$, as expected for red dwarf stars.
 The fraction of these sources in our sample is quite small, less than $0.2$\% of the fitted \js , and their inclusion in the sample will not have any statistical impact on our results.